griffinmyers/hemingway/README.md

 # Hemingway

-Hemingway can translate a very rigid subset of LaTeX commands into HTML markup that can then be styled at the users' whim.
+Hemingway can translate a very rigid subset of LaTeX commands into HTML markup that can then be styled at the user's whim.

 ## Installation